 The compositions Katha Rossein paints overflow the pigments used to render them.
 Sometimes her paintings dissolve into near total abstraction; in others, the intimation of a body is rendered with a bright, pastel-like fleshiness that lends its contours a sensual gaiety.
 Working with various materials from painting to painting, the underlying impetus unifying her output is a sort of contemplative tranquility become fraught.

-A sense of contrast, the simultaneity of different painterly styles, fills Rossein’s works.
-This owes everything to the densely layered application of the paint itself.
+Layering a part or whole of her body as an expression of a visceral voice—conceived as an organic appreciation of the inner and visual collective self—is always intimated by what is revealed.
 The acrylic on paper piece, Letting Go, for instance, depicts a figure, perhaps in profile, centered on the canvas against a multi-colored backdrop.
 Looking at this piece, one notes how Rossein’s brushwork seems to wear at the paper, as though gesturing to a sense frustration or criticality toward the conventions she's putting to use (the female nude, etc.).
 At the same time, Rossein’s handling of paint creates a novel context for the appearance of a figure, like an embryo emerging into form.
 Whereas other painters depict figures, Rossein foregrounds the techniques that make figuration possible.